What is the Difference Between Composition API and Options API in VueJS

 data

-, etc.), logic can be grouped by functionality, simplifying maintenance.ref()
+, etc.), logic can be grouped by functionality, simplifying maintenance. - Advanced reactivity management - By using

 However, when it comes to personal preference, I generally prefer using the Composition API in my personal projects, due to its optimization with TypeScript and the ability to group logic.